faenrandir/a_careful_examination/documents/book_of_mormon/reasons_to_discount_emmas_testimony_about_bom_creation.md

 ---
-title: "Reasons to discount Emma's testimony of the creation of the Book of Mormon"
+title: "Reasons to discount aspects of Emma's testimony of the creation of the Book of Mormon"
 permalink: /reasons-to-discount-emmas-bom-testimony/
 maintopic: book-of-mormon
 doctype: short-analysis